"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 He even cleans up the kitchen afterward.

 And hey, he enjoys cooking, so who am I to take that away from him?
-Oh, I did take away the jade-ite plates, placed them all inside a hutch and substituted my yard sale, ten-cents-each white plates, but hey.
+Oh, I did place the jade-ite plates inside a hutch and substituted my yard sale, ten-cents-each white plates, but hey.
 Things are more peaceful now that way, especially since--anytime Tom wants to make dinner for us--I tell him, "Hey.
 Knock yourself out."

 Life truly is easier when you realize it's who we are that defines us, not always what we do.
 And also, when you--sometimes--just go with that silly flow.